KalleHallden/BookOmatic/README.md

-### Description:
+#                                                          BookOmatics

+## What is BookOmatics?
-- This is a project that intends to automate the process of booking meetings.
+- This is a project that intends to automate the process of booking meetings according to available time slots.

 ---
+## What problem does BookOmatics solve ?
+- When a person1 wants to book a meeting with person2 he will send an email requesting for the date and time of the meeting.
+Person1 is not available at the requested time so he gives a date and time to person2 at which he is free.
+This goes on till they both find a suitable time slot at which they both are free.
+This is a long and cumbersome process so BookOmatics solves this by showing person1 the date and time slots person2 is free so he can book his meeting immediately.

 ### Use case:
 - User1 gets an email from User2 wanting to book a meeting